Minimum Bottom Line Profit Should Average 9.4%!

 This house took 297 days from start to finish.
-So the cost of money is not included.
+The cost of money is not included.
 Other costs not included were taxes paid during the holding period, operational costs of the house, utilities, community fees, and grass cutting.
-So a more realistic loss is about $13,000.
+A more realistic loss is about $13,000.
 Total cash out of $152,190 and a loss of $13,000 equates to a 10.5% annual loss on the investment.

 This clearly identifies that the downside risk factor is relatively low or minimal.
 It substantiates the risk component we often hear about in real estate.
 But here, the case is straight forward because the client used their own money.
 Had they used somebody else’s money, the percentage loss would be significantly higher, possibly off the charts (only as a percentage issue).

 This took some time, but I calculated the overall average for the deals I have in my portfolio of completed transactions.
-So here is the average:
+Here is the average:

 Initial Purchase Price Average $99,602